galaxyproject/training-material/topics/transcriptomics/tutorials/limma-voom/tutorial.md

 # Visualising results

 Before following up on the DE genes with further lab work, it is recommended to have a look at the expression levels of the individual samples for the genes of interest.
 The Galaxy limma tool can auto-generate heatmaps of the top genes to show the expression levels across the *samples*.
 It can also generate stripcharts to view the expression of the top genes across the *groups*.
 This enables a quick view of the expression of the top differentially expressed genes.
+These types of plots can help show if expression is consistent between replicates in the groups.
 The number of top genes is 10 by default and the user can specify the number of top genes to view (up to 100) under **Advanced Options**.

 ## Heatmap of top genes